Weitulezi/GIGIH3.0_Mid_Term_FSE/README.md

 If it still doesn't work, open Service.msc from your computer search box, and find a MonngoDB then run the server.

 <img src="/assets/images/run-mongodb-server.png" width="600px" height="auto" margin="auto">

+You can use [postman](https://www.postman.com/) to test all the API endpoint.